chaos-generator/wipro-web-crawler/README.md

 - Allows for distribution
 - Generate a pretty site map
 - Add more functional tests
 - Add wiremock to for an end to end test, with a mocked
+- Add proper logging